humrochagf/humberto.io/content/blog/mastodon_poll_in_activitypub/index.en.md

 }
 ```

 The `endTime` is used to add an expiration time counter to he poll while the `closed` will be present only when the poll was closed.
-Both should have the same value.
+Both, when filled should have the same value.

 The Mastodon extension of `votersCount` was an addition that is useful in the multiple-choice case, where the sum of votes can be different of the number of participants in the poll.